Barn Wood Installation Questions and Answers

 Q: Can I apply a polyurethane clear coat, or would that remove the color?

-A: Yes you can apply a clear finish.
-We recommend sanding the planks prior to applying the finish.
+A: Yes, you can apply a clear finish.
+We would then recommend lightly sanding the barn wood planks prior to applying the finish with a lighter grit sandpaper if you want to preserve the look of the wood.
 Moderate to heavy sanding will remove the natural weathered look and leave the wood lighter.
 The more you sand, the lighter the wood will be.
 If you sand gently and then apply the polyurethane, you will be left with darker boards.

 Q: Can I use an air brad gun to secure these to drywall?
-1.5inch brads?
+Should I use 1.5-inch brads?

 A: We recommend the use of a brad air nailer on drywall with the majority of the nails penetrating the studs.
-Planks are 3/8” thick and dry wall varies in thickness but is most commonly ½”.
-1.5’’ length.
-Brad nails would be perfect for most situations.
+Planks are 3/8” thick and drywall varies in thickness but is most commonly ½”.
+1.5-inch length brad nails would work perfectly for most situations.

-Q: Do you recommend painting the wall behind and if so what color?
+Q: Do you recommend painting the wall behind the barn wood installation, and if so, what color?

-A: Painting the wall behind a black or dark brown color is recommended.
-This way, any nail holes, knots or cracks are not visible behind the wood.
+A: Painting the wall behind your barn wood installation in a black or dark brown color is recommended.
+This way, any nail holes, knots, or cracks are not visible behind the wood.

 Q: If I bought this product would the colors be as diverse and varied as compared to what is advertised in these pictures of completed walls?